bridg3r/brdig3r/README.md

 ### 🚀 Welcome to my GitHub! 🌐

-You have come to the right place to follow me through my journey as I build an interesting portfolio of the wide array of skills I have developed as an undergraduate and look to land my first full-time job!
+Follow me here through my journey as I build my portfolio to showcase of the wide array of skills I have developed as an undergraduate and look to land my first full-time job!
 How exciting to get paid to write code.
 Find my resume at the bottom of the page and connect with me [here](http://www.linkedin.com/in/bridg3r) on LinkedIn.

 # Computer Science Project Portfolio